skfirdos/MachineLearningPython/README.md

-# MachineLearningPython
+# MachineLearningEngineerNanodegree-Python
-This repository has all the Machine Learning projects that I have workedon
+This repository has all the Machine Learning Engineer Nanodegree projects that I have workedon.
+The capstone project is "Leaf Classification" from Kaggle